efepekgoz/nlpbio/README.md

-# NLP Coursework - Abbreviation and Longform Detection
+# Natural Language Processing - Abbreviation and Longform Detection

 ## Overview
 This project focuses on **sequence classification** for detecting abbreviations and their long forms in scientific text.
 The task follows the **BIO tagging format** and utilizes the **PLOD dataset**, sourced from PLOS journal articles.
 The project involves **Named Entity Recognition (NER)** and sequence labeling using various **machine learning and deep learning models**.